snrakshith/web-docs/node/HTTP-Intro.md

 ---

-## !
-And its's important to remember that all these things happen in JSON
+## `!
+And its's important to remember that all the communications are done through JSON format`

 # Status Codes